 Immediately upon submission of the Rejection Action Petition Notice to the Empowered Community Administration and the other Decisional Participants as defined in the ICANN Bylaws, the GNSO Chair, now acting on behalf of the GNSO as the Rejection Action Petitioning Participant, will contact the other Decisional Participants to invite other Decisional Participants to support the GNSO Rejection Action Petition.

-All correspondence between the Rejection Action Manager and other Decisional Participants, the ICANN Secretary, and the Empowered Community Administration shall be posted on the GNSO website/or wiki space.
+The GNSO Secretariat shall post all correspondence between the Rejection Action Manager and other Decisional Participants, the ICANN Secretary, and the Empowered Community Administration on the GNSO website/or wiki space.

 4.2.8 Supported GNSO Rejection Action Petition

-If the GNSO receives the support for its Rejection Action Petition(s) from at least one other Decisional Participant within seven (7) days after closure of the rejection Action Petition Period, the GNSO initiated Rejection Action Petition shall be known as a Rejection Action Supported Petition.
-Within twenty-four (24) hours of receiving said support, the Rejection Action Petition Manager will inform the GNSO Council, the Stakeholder Groups and Constituencies, the Empowered Community Administration, the other Decisional Participants, and the ICANN Secretary of having received the required support.
+If the GNSO receives support for its Rejection Action Petition(s) from at least one other Decisional Participant within seven (7) days after closure of the Rejection Action Petition Period, the GNSO-initiated Rejection Action Petition shall be known as a Rejection Action Supported Petition.
+Within twenty-four (24) hours of receiving this support, the Rejection Action Petition Manager will inform the GNSO Council, the GNSO Stakeholder Groups and Constituencies, the Empowered Community Administration, the other Decisional Participants, and the ICANN Secretary of having received the required support.

-Additionally, the GNSO Chair will formally submit the Rejection Action Supported Petition to the Empowered Community Administration, the other Decisional Participants, and the ICANN Secretary.
-Said submission will conform to the requirements set forth in Annex D Section 2.2(d)(i)(A-E) of the ICANN Bylaws and will include at a minimum the following:
+Additionally, the GNSO Representative to the Empowered Community will formally submit the Rejection Action Supported Petition to the Empowered Community Administration, the other Decisional Participants, and the ICANN Secretary.
+This submission will conform to the requirements set forth in Annex D Section 2.2(d)(i)(A-E) of the ICANN Bylaws and will include at a minimum the following:

 A supporting rationale in reasonable detail;